mensonen/diameter/docs/guide/node.md

 `counters`
 :   An instance of `PeerCounters`, which counts each CER, CEA, DWR, DWA, DPR,
     DPA and other app-routed requests and answers individually.

+`statistics`
+:   An instance of `PeerStats`, which keeps a record of response times, sent
+    answer result codes, amount of requests received and rate of requests being processed.

+`disconnect_reason`
+:   Holds a value that indicates the reason for the most recent peer disconnect.
+    The value is `None`, if the peer has so far never been disconnected, or if the peer is currently in a connected state.
+The value is one of the `PEER_DISCONNECT_REASON_*` constants and it gets set at the same time as the `connection` attribute gets unset.
+The reason is reset back to `None`, if the peer reconnects and performs a successful CER/CEA exchange.

 For a full list of instance attributes, see [`Peer API reference`][diameter.node.peer.Peer].